W0812232/JacksonsBookStore/JacksonsBookStore/README.txt

 0511
 IDK The price still doesnt work and now when selecting covertype for book it gives the options from categories so late need to get some sleep.

+1441
+Okay relized I forgot to fix category and coverTypes becuase right now I can't delete

+1507
+changed object names in project.js to propernames now it works and table fills